-In Honmon Butsuryu Shu, various Buddhist services are held on a daily basis not only at temples but also at homes of lay followers.
-A representative Buddhist service held at home is called “Oko (御講).”
-To hold an Oko, the host invites a Kyomu (HBS Buddhist priest) and other followers in the neighborhood in his or her house.
-In one session of Oko, a Kyomu performs as a Doshi (officiating priest) and conduct various prayers to the Gohonzon in the presence of Buddhas, Bodhisattvas and gods on behalf of the host and participants.
-At the end of an Oko, a Gohomon (sermon) is also preached.
+In Honmon Butsuryū Shū 本門佛立宗 various Buddhist services are held on a daily basis not only at temples but also at followers homes.
+The most important one held at home is called Okō 御講.
+To hold Okō, the host invites a priest (Kyōmu 教務) and other followers in the neighborhood.
+During Okō, the invited Kyōmu acts as Dōshi 導師 (officiating priest) and conducts various prayers to Gohonzon on behalf of the host and participants.
+Okō is concluded with a sermon (Gohōmon 御法門).

-Oko is characteristically and uniquely an important thing for HBS.
-The foundation of Honmon Butsuryu Shu originates from an Oko that Nissen Shonin and his several enthusiastic followers held at home of Asashichi Tanigawa who was one of his followers.
-The kanji “Ko (講)” originally represents a “group of priests and lay followers who study together Buddhist scriptures and seek the truth of Buddhism.”
-Therefore, an Oko is basically the place which a Kyomu gives a lesson about the doctrine of the Primordial Buddha to followers.
+Okō is characteristic and unique to HBS.
+Actually Honmon Butsuryū Shū originates from Okō that Nissen Shōnin 日扇聖人 and a few of his devoted followers held at Asashichi Tanigawa’s home.
+The kanji Kō 講 originally represents a “group of priests and followers who study Buddhist scriptures and seek the truth of Buddhism.”
+Therefore, Okō is basically an occasion for Kyōmu to give a lecture about the doctrine of the Primordial Buddha.

-Buddhism originally expanded its mission by providing places where people can listen to Buddha’s sermons.
-It was sometimes temple, home of believers, or under a big tree.
-People gathered and looked forward to meet Buddha or His disciples for their sermons.
-An old Buddhist scripture describes the circumstances that people gave offerings to Buddha and His disciples in proportion to their means.
-The Oko of HBS which is held at home of believers is reproduction of places where Buddha preached in modern style.
+Buddhism originally flourished by providing places where people could listen to Buddha’s sermons.
+It could be at a temple, someone’s home, or even under a big tree, etc. People gathered to meet Buddha or his disciples and learn from their sermons.
+An old Buddhist scripture describes people giving offerings to Buddha and his disciples in proportion to their means.
+In a way HBS Okō held at followers homes continues the tradition of how Buddha preached.

-Believers can learn more about Buddhist doctrine and improve and enhance their faith by participating an Oko.
-On the contrary, the host can accumulate a great deal of merit by providing a place and an opportunity for participants to be more devout believers.
+By participating in Okō followers can learn more about Buddhist doctrine and enhance their faith and practice.
+The host can also accumulate a lot of merit by providing a place and an opportunity for others to practice together.

-- The host family can get stronger protection of the Gohonzon because a great many voices of the Odaimoku, Namumyohorengekyo, will be delivered to the Gohonzon.
+- The host family receives stronger protection of Gohonzon because of many voices chanting Odaimoku, Namu Myōhō Renge Kyō.

-- The officiating Kyomu and all participants pray for the safety and prosperity of the host family.
+- Kyōmu and all participants pray for safety and prosperity of the host family.

-- Participants can exchange their experiences of receiving rewards from the Gohonzon and enhance their faith by listening to them.
+- Participants exchange their experiences of receiving rewards from the Gohonzon 御本尊 and thus enhance their faith.